 - Under the Activate section, provide the Base URL, Client ID, and Client Secret obtained from Falcon.

-- Select a fetch duration for the initial run.
+- Select a Fetch Duration for the initial run.

 - Malicious hashes from Attachment Protection, with the action and severity options that Mimecast will provide with each hash shared to CrowdStrike.